-DOB:
+Student (legal name): DOB:

+Teacher:

-School: Grade: Teacher:
+Grade:

-st name)
+Parent/Guardian: (Please print first and Phone: last name)

 Address:

 Parent/Guardian email:

-Select the ACCEL Option you are requesti Mid-year promotion to grade ng:
+Select the ACCEL Option you are reque Mid-year promotion to grade esting:

 Full-year promotion to grade

-Subject-matter acceleration for sub ject(s)
+Subject-matter acceleration for s subject(s)

-Virtual instruction in higher grade level subject(s)
+Virtual instruction in higher grad de level subject(s)

 Advanced Work Class)

-eligibility and procedural requirements, as Progression Plan.
-Students are required to if mid-year or full-year promotion occurs. requirements at any time after the ACCEI EL Option is contingent upon the student meeting sexplained in the Sarasota County Student participate in all state, federal, and local assessments.
-If a student fails to comply with the stipulated.
-Option is in effect, the principal may terminate the the appropriate placement in lieu of the ACCEL
+eligibility and procedural requirements.
+Progression Plan.
+Students are required if mid-year or full-year promotion occurrequirements at any time after the ACC CCEL Option is contingent upon the student meeting, as explained in the Sarasota County Student I to participate in all state, federal, and local assessments ars.
+If a student fails to comply with the stipulated CEL Option is in effect, the principal may terminate the ine the appropriate placement in lieu of the ACCEL

-stated above: erate his/her learning and agree to the conditions
+I grant permission for my student to acc stated above: elerate his/her learning and agree to the conditions

 Parent/Guardian's Name (print): Date:

 Parent/Guardian's signature: Date:

 Principal's Name (print): Date:

-1 ,

-Principal's signature: Date:
+Date:

+Principal s signamire: Date.